ErpNetDocs/webclient/inventory-control/reconcile.md

 ![Reconcile](pictures/inv_con_reconcile_finishgreen.png)

-If all the available number is equal to the counted number, the **Finish** button will be painted in green.
+If the counted number is greater than or equal to the available number, the **Finish** button will be painted in green.

 Tap on it once to generate your reconciliation document.